 By: Dave Hanegraaff

-Keeping a Snake Plant in my bedroom greatly affected the air quality in my personal space and thus improved my quality of sleep and life.
+Keeping a bedroom Snake Plant greatly affected the air quality in my personal space and thus improved my quality of sleep and life.
 I hope my story can help improve your sleep life as well, so here it is.

 Air quality is important.
 Duh.
 No one will contest that breathing cool mountain air into our lungs feels a whole lot better than sucking down smog in the city streets.
 But, sometimes air quality (or lack thereof) escapes us.
 That is to say, just because we don’t see dark billowing clouds of smog doesn’t mean that the air quality is good.